 Thermolysis relies on shortwave radio frequency, delivered through a probe inserted into the hair follicle, to heat the hair matrix cells.

 The blend method of electrolysis combines features of both thermolysis and galvanic methods.
 It has the advantage of benefiting from the strengths of both.

 Different hair types respond differently to treatment methods.
-The machines used at Perfect Image Med Spa can be set to use either method, as well as to blend the two.
+Perfect Image Med Spa only uses machines that we can set to use either method, as well as to blend the two.
 The technicians have the expertise to determine which treatment will work best for every individual.

 Since I can remember, the hair on my arms was ridiculous.
 I didn't want it gone, just thinned out.Since I am blonde, laser was not a good choice.
 It took a while ( and stung a little), but I now feel much more comfortable wearing short sleeves.
 Thank you Holly.